viralmakwana/ansible-jboss/README.md

 This setup will have 2 replicated caches configured.
 Replication because, eventually there will be another 2 hosts.
 Certain aspects are assumed within this playbook :

 1. Server is subscribed to the RHN
+2. No changes are to be made to the templates and files located within this playbook.
+3. No software is included ( might be for testing ).
+Log into https://access.redhat.com to download the relevant software.
+There is a vars ( variable ) file located within each role.
+You may need to edit this file to include the correct name of each software file.